3rd Street Promenade & The Santa Monica Pier

 Summertime favorite: Recently, I went to the Lemonade restaurant to grab lunch.
 They have friendly customer service with a reasonably priced menu and offer an indoor/outdoor seating area.

 I ordered their Backyard BBQ Brisket bowl with mashed potatoes, topped with corn and sweet potatoes.
 To wash it all down I choose a frozen pink Lemonade and a chocolate chip cookie for dessert.
-I can honestly say that the meal was very flavorful and a good portion size.
+I can honestly say the meal was very flavorful and good portion size.

 Santa Monica Stairs